 The Stress Management Center offers services to all the university community by previous appointment.
-This center specialized in teaching techniques such as music therapy, visualization and direct relaxation.
+This center specialized in teaching techniques for stress management which are music therapy, visualization and direct relaxation.
 The psychologist coordinates this service.
 The Center is a practice center for psychology students from the Social Science Department.

-Through a Health Promotion and Prevention Program, individual and group orientations are Some of the areas covered are: offered. nutrition, sexual health, eating disorders, sexually transmitted diseases including AIDS, alcohol and other drug abuse prevention, counseling on addiction and referral.
-Secondary prevention for chronic illness such as heart diseases, diabetes, asthma and epilepsy, as well as other health related areas with emphasis in the promotion of healthy lifestyles and health maintenance are also part of the program.
-A resource library with printed health educational and informational on material is available to the university community.
+Through a Health Promotion and Prevention Program, individual and group orientations are offered covering various health topics.
+Some of the areas covered are: nutrition, sexual health, eating disorders, sexually transmitted diseases including AIDS, alcohol and other drug abuse prevention, counseling on addiction and referral.
+Secondary prevention for chronic illness such as heart diseases, diabetes, and asthma, as well as other health related areas with emphasis in the promotion of healthy lifestyles and health maintenance are also part of the program.
+A resource library with books and printed educational and informational material is available to the community.

-The University, through a private company, offers the students an insurance health plan in order to provide more comprehensive health services.
+The University, through a private health insurance company, offers the students an insurance health plan in order to provide more comprehensive health services.
 The plan is required, unless the student provides evidence of other health insurance coverage.
-Among the services covered by the university plan are consultations to specialists, X-rays and laboratory tests, hospital emergency room care, hospitalization, surgical procedures, maternity services including prenatal and postnatal care.
-Health plan also offers options on pharmacy, dental and major medical services.
+The university plan offers medical specialists services, X-rays and laboratory tests, emergency room care, hospitalization, surgical procedures, maternity services including prenatal and postnatal care within others.
+There are options on pharmacy, dental and major medical services.

-A Title X Family Planning Program offers comprehensive sexual and reproductive health services to all members of the university community.
-This program offers evaluation and medical consultation, health and sexual health education, guidance in reference to abstinence, natural family planning, referrals, PAP smears tests and others tests for sexually transmitted diseases such as Chlamydia and HIV, as well as education and the availability of anticonceptive methods supply.
-A gynecologist specialist physician is part of this program.
+A Title X Family Planning Program offers comprehensive sexual and reproductive health to all members of the university community.
+This program offers evaluation and medical consultation by a gynecologist specialist physician, as well as sexual health education, guidance in reference to abstinence, natural family planning, referrals, PAP smears tests and others tests for sexually transmitted diseases such as Clamydia and HIV, as well as education and availability of anticonceptive methods supply.